celinelatulipe/ThinkLikeComputer/_sources/EventHandling/Event-BasedCompleteExample.rst

 * Create a draw() function that draws the working area of canvas
 * Tell the Python interpreter to start listening for events on the canvas and the controls

 We've shown these steps in bits and pieces, and in this chapter, we want to show a more complex example that pulls all of this together in one program.
 The complete example is shown below.
-You shoould copy and paste this into a blank CodeSkulptr3 window to run it and see how it works.
+You should copy and paste this into a blank CodeSkulptr3 window to run it and see how it works.
 The code is fairly well commented, but in the text below the code we draw your attention to some important aspects of how this all works together.

 .. code-block:: python
     :linenos: